aousabdo/family-ai/README.md

 ## Frontend notes
 - Next.js App Router with Arabic-first layout, persona + dialect toggles, admin upload form, and profile management.
 - API base URL configured via `NEXT_PUBLIC_API_BASE_URL` to support future App Runner or external API deployments.

+### Chat memory & household login
+- Each conversation thread is persisted (guest = browser-scoped, logged-in = household-scoped) and automatically replayed when you reopen it.
+- The chat UI stores a `browser_id` per tab and calls `/api/chat/new`, `/api/chat/history`, `/api/chat/threads`, and `/api/chat/claim` to manage threads.
+- Household members can log in via the chat modal using the shared secret set with `set_household_secret.py`; after login the app claims guest threads for that household so they are available across devices.

 ## Backend notes
 - FastAPI modular routers: chat, profile CRUD, tips, admin upload.